bateman/python_pyenv_poetry_template/README.md

 * Run `make docs/deploy` to publish the documentation site as GitHub pages.
 The content will be published to a separate branch, name `gh-pages`.
 Access the documentation online at https://your-github-name.github.io/your-project-name/

 > [!NOTE]
+> After the first deployment to your GitHub repository, your repository Pages settings (Settings > Pages) will be automatically updated to point to the documentation site content stored in the `gh-pages` branch.

+> [!IMPORTANT]
 > You will have to edit the `mkdocs.yml` file to adapt it to your project's specifics.
 For example, it uses by default the `readthedocs` theme.

-> [!WARNING]
-> After the first deployment to your GitHub repository, your repository Pages settings (Settings > Pages) will be automatically updated to point to the documentation site content stored in the `gh-pages` branch.

 ## Docker